Have your first solo trip planned? Or your 50th? This is for you!

 5. Purchase a local sim card or get a roaming plan

-Safety when traveling is always a number one priority, so I recommend getting your phone unlocked before you leave the country then purchasing a local SIM card.
-That way you will be able to access the internet, use Google maps and Google translate, plan on the go, and call home.
-In addition, it’s important to have the local emergency number saved, as well as the contact details of wherever you’re staying.
+Safety when traveling is always the number one priority.
+I recommend getting your phone unlocked before leaving your home country, then purchasing a local SIM card.
+That way you can access the internet, use Google maps and translate, plan on the go, and call home.
+Also, it’s important to have the local emergency number saved, and the contact details of wherever you are staying.

 6. Book your accommodation ahead of time

 I always try to book apartments vs hotels for a more authentic, and comfortable feel.
-Firstly, I do research to find the best/safe areas of the city, then I choose the more expat friendly areas vs the touristy one.
-That way I can find a more local cafe for coffee, and shop at the markets and local stores vs being pushed around in the overpriced tourist markets/cafes.
-This is the reason I started Behere, to help you feel more comfortable, safe and settled from the get-go in a new city.
+I always do research to find the best/safest areas of the city.
+Then I choose the more expat-friendly areas vs the touristy one.
+That way I can find more local cafes and shop at local markets and stores vs being pushed around in overpriced tourist markets/cafes.
+This is a key reason why I started Behere, to help you feel more comfortable, safe and settled from day-one in a new city.

 7. Keep a routine

-I’ve said this time and time again, maintaining a routine while traveling keep me productive, sane and grounded.
-I always do research ahead of time to find local fitness studios or yoga, or use Behere.
-It can also be a great way to meet people in the city, and have a nice community feel.
-If you prefer running, look up some running routes around the city, it’s also a great way to explore a new place.
+I’ve said this time and time again, maintaining a routine while traveling keeps me productive and grounded.
+I always do research ahead of time to find local fitness or yoga studios, or use Behere.
+It can also be a great way to meet people in the city and find a community feel.
+If you prefer running, look up some running routes around the city.
+Running is also a great way to explore a new place.

 8. Work from a coworking space

-If you’re bringing work on your trip, working in coworking spaces is a great way to meet new people, attend events, build your network and learn about business in that country.
-It’s how I’ve met great friends, brainstormed ideas and connecting with brilliant people at masterminds.
-Also we shared helpful tools to stay connected with your team while you’re traveling (Slack, Skype, Google Docs, Uber Conference, to name a few)
+If you’re bringing work on your trip, working in coworking spaces is a great way to meet new people and attend events.
+It’s always wonderful for building your network and learning about business in that country.
+It’s how I’ve met great friends, brainstormed ideas and connected with brilliant people at masterminds.
+Also, we’ve shared helpful tools to stay connected with your team while you’re traveling here.

-Attending meetups and events for things your interested in, in a new city is a great way to meet people with similar interests.
-I love finding and connecting with female focused/founder communities while traveling and always try to cohost meetups and events with them.
-There’s often meetups in english, so if you don’t speak the local language, don’t be afraid to sign up.
+Attending meetups and events for things you’re interested in, is a great way to meet people.
+I love finding and connecting with female-focused/founder communities while traveling and always try to cohost meetups and events with them.
+There’s often meetups in English, so if you don’t speak the local language, don’t be afraid to sign up.

 10. Pack light and roll your clothes

-As much as you think you might need 12 t shirts, you won’t.
-Pack strategically and layout all your clothes beforehand.
-If there’s anything you haven’t worn in a while, take it out – you won’t wear it while traveling.
-Remember to pack for the weather of your destination, and to bring a few warm items that you can wear on the plane (saves suitcase space).
-Most things can be purchased where you’re going but remember to pack any medication or toiletry items that you know you can’t find elsewhere.
-Roll your clothes before putting in your suitcase, this will give you more room and ensure they come out less wrinkled.
+As much as you think you might need 12 t-shirts, you won’t.
+Pack strategically and lay out all your clothes beforehand.
+If there’s anything you haven’t worn in a while, take it out – you won’t wear it.
+Remember to pack for the weather of your destination, and wear a few warm items on the plane (saves suitcase space).
+Most things can be purchased where you’re going.
+That said, remember to pack any medication or toiletry items you know you can’t find elsewhere.
+Also, roll your clothes before putting them in your suitcase.
+This gives you more room and ensures they come out less wrinkled.

 11. Learn a bit of the local language

 Knowing the basics and common phrases will go a long way in your experience in a new place.
-Practice a bit beforehand using apps like Duolingo, and Google Translate (this also has a feature where you can point your camera at a menu and it will translate for you).
+Practice a bit beforehand using apps like Duolingo, and Google Translate (you can also point your camera at a menu and it will translate for you).
 Don’t be afraid to try, people will appreciate the effort and might even help with your pronunciation.

 12. Have a meal on your own

-We hope these help you get excited and feel more at ease before your first (or next) solo trip!
-And if you’re ready for a solo trip, but want some help planning, and finding reliable accommodation we can help at Behere or get started choosing a city below!
+We hope these help you get excited and feel more at ease before your first (or next) solo trip.
+If you’re ready for a solo trip, but want some help planning, and finding reliable accommodation, use Behere or get started choosing a city below!